Trees, Shrubs and Roses

 Fruit, Vegetables and Herbs

-- Sow most kinds of vegetable seeds, as soon as conditions allow, outdoors, or sow in cell trays if a greenhouse is available,
+- It has been very wet, but sow vegetable seeds, as soon as conditions allow, outdoors, or sow in cell trays if a greenhouse is available,

 - Be sure that the ground is adequately fertile for vegetables - apply some general fertiliser at about 100 grams per square metre.
 Or apply plenty of compost to part of the ground each year.